 The Council's housing companies have continued to grow, with further development work increasing their net assets.
-Berry Brook Homes Ltd provides affordable, subsidised housing to rent in Wokingham Borough.
+Berry Brook Homes Ltd provides affordable, subsidised housing to rent in Wokingham Borough and it has grown substantially this year.
 Loddon Homes Ltd also provides social and affordable housing and is a for-profit registered provider.
 Wokingham Housing Limited is a housing developer providing high quality affordable, social and market homes for local people in Wokingham.